 Yet his melodies persist, because they tapped into something genuine and powerful.
 Walk into any synagogue today - Orthodox, Conservative, Reform, doesn't matter - and you'll hear Carlebach tunes.
 They've become such a part of the fabric of Jewish prayer that many singers don't even know they're his.
 The music has transcended its maker.

 Maybe that's fitting.
 The same tunes that once soundtracked young Jews' spiritual awakening in the Summer of Love now ring out at Shabbat tables from Jerusalem to Jakarta.
-The melodies that began in smoky coffeehouses now elevate weddings, fuel prayer services, and turn ordinary moments sacred.
+The melodies that began in smoky coffeehouses now elevate weddings, fuel prayer services, and make ordinary moments sacred.

-Twenty-nine years after his passing, Carlebach's music still does what it always did best - it makes Judaism sing.
+Thirty years after his passing, Carlebach's music still does what it always did best - it makes Judaism sing.